curiouselectric/TVBGone/TVBGone_Instructions/TV_B_Gone_Instructions.md

 ![Solder IR LEDs](https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/PCB_8_b.png?raw=true "Solder the 4 x IR LEDs")

 Bend the leads of the LED at 90 degrees so that they shine away from the PCB, as shown.
+If the circuit board is to be mounted onto the plastic base, then wait until the board is screwed down before doing this step.

 # Step 9: Insert programmed IC into socket.
 ![Insert IC](https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/PCB_9.png?raw=true "Insert the ATTiny85 IC")